 The more familiar children are with vegetables, the more likely they are to eat them.
 Take your kids grocery shopping and encourage them to choose a veggie or two to buy and try each week.
 Get them in the kitchen and involve them in age appropriate tasks such as washing vegetables or peeling and cutting using a child friendly knife.

-Veggies aren’t only great for main meals but also make versatile snack options.
-Mid-meal snacks are fantastic opportunities to bump up your little ones’ veggie intakes and will teach kids different ways of enjoying them.
-Find inspiration from some of our favourite veg-based snacks here:
+Veggies aren’t only great for main meals, but also make versatile snack options.
+Mid-meal snacks are fantastic opportunities to bump up your little ones’ veggie intake and will show children different ways of enjoying them.
+Find inspiration from some of our favourite veggie-based snacks here:

-You don’t want to bombard your children with several new foods at once.
-It’s unlikely they’ll try anything at all that way.
-Rather, offering a new food at a time with a familiar food which they enjoy will provide some comfort whilst encouraging them to taste something new.
+Be careful not to bombard your child with too many new vegetables at once, as this method will mean they’re unlikely to try anything at all.
+Rather, offering one new vegetable at a time alongside a familiar food that you know they enjoy, will provide some comfort whilst encouraging them to taste something new.

 - Check out our Kids Lunchbox eBook.

 - Check out more of our kid-friendly recipes here.